nextcloud/collectives/README.md

 ## Requirements

 This app builds on the functionality of the Circles and the Text App.
-They both need to be installed for CollectiveWiki to work properly.
+They both need to be installed for Unite to work properly.

 ## Installation